RobertoPrevato/jQuery-KingTable/README.md

 * If necessary, install Python from the [official website](https://www.python.org/downloads/)
 * When in doubt, version 3.x is recommended
-* Depending on the operating system, Python could be already installed or using different PATH variables: in most Linux distributions both Python 3.x and 2.x are pre-installed, Python 3.x has the PATH name python3, while Python 2.x has the PATH name python; while in Windows python 3.x can be launched using py -3; Python 2.x using py -2 (when they are both installed)
+* Depending on the operating system, Python could be already installed or using different PATH variables: in most Linux distributions both Python 3.x and 2.x are pre-installed, Python 3.x has the PATH name python3, while Python 2.x has the PATH name python; while in Windows python 3.x can be launched using py -3; Python 2.x using py -2 (when they are both installed!)
 * Learn how to create virtual environments: this is a best practice when working with Python, since it allows to keep the base installation clean and to install dependencies when needed, on a project-basis
 ```bash
 # creating a virtual environment in a folder called 'env', using Python 3.x in Ubuntu: